-NUR 502 Community as Partner
+NUR 402 Community as Partner

-Focuses on the partnership between nursing and the community in promoting health.
-It explores content areas basic to the practice of community health nursing; models of community assessment, data analysis, formulation of a community nursing diagnosis; and the planning, implementation, and evaluation of a community health promotion program.
-It concludes with an overview of the diverse nature in which nurses promote health in the community.
+This course focuses on the partnership between nursing and the community in promoting health.
+It explores content areas basic to the practice of community health nursing and public health nursing; models of community assessment, data analysis, formulation of a health community nursing diagnosis; and planning, implementation, and evaluation of a community health promotion program.
+The diverse roles, strategies and interventions that community and public health nurses utilize to promote population health are analyzed.
 3 semester credits